AdaCore/spark2014/language_design/source/globalparam.rst

 There are no dynamic semantics associated with a ``mode_refinement`` as it is used purely for static analyses puposes and is not executed.

-.. todo:: We could consider executable semantics, especially for conditional modes, but I think we should only consider executing aspects which are Ada aspects such as Pre and Post.
+.. todo:: We could consider executable semantics, especially for conditional modes, but I think we should only consider executing apsects which are Ada aspects such as Pre and Post.